About the Firm and This Privacy Statement

 Cleary Gottlieb Steen & Hamilton LLP is an international law firm practicing in a number of jurisdictions around the world through affiliated legal entities and branch offices of those entities.
 More information about each of these entities and offices can be found here.
 While offices and entities within the Firm may jointly control certain processing activities in connection with your personal data, your local office can act as your primary point of contact should you require assistance in connection with matters relating to your personal data.
 Alternatively, should you require additional information about the Firm’s processing of your personal data, or if you would like to exercise any of your rights (as further detailed below) you can contact us at email@example.com.
 We will then ensure that your request is directed to the appropriate departments internally.

 When, How and What Personal Data We Collect

-When using the website for mere information purposes, we may also collect the personal data that your web browser transmits to our server, including your IP address, the date and time of your visit, and data relating to your operating system and web browser.
-We use this data to ensure the security and successful navigation on the website, and to compile statistical data on the use of our websites.
+- When using the website for mere information purposes, we may also collect the personal data that your web browser transmits to our server, including your IP address, the date and time of your visit, and data relating to your operating system and web browser.
+We use this data to ensure the security and successful navigation of our website, and to compile statistical data on the use of our website.

 Why Personal Data Is Used

 We will use your personal data to process your request, to contact you and to provide you with the information that you voluntarily have requested.

 - to conduct pre-engagement assessments and formalities such as anti-money laundering checks, conflict checks, etc.;